verrazzano/docs/content/en/docs/customize/opensearch.md

    Minimum storage requirement = \\((s * (1 + sr) ) * 1.45\\)

-   For an example, if you have
+   For an example, if we have

    s = 66 GiB (6(log size per day) * 11(retention period))

    sr = 1

-   then your
+   then

    Minimum storage requirement = \\((66 * (1 + 1) ) * 1.45\\) = 192 GiB